$K_{1,3}$-covering red and blue points in the plane: General configurations of points

 \subsection{Lower bound when $1/3 \le \alpha \le 4/5$}

+{In this case, the general idea to prove that at least $\frac{8}{9}(r+b-8)$ points can always be $K_{1,3}$-covered is the following.
+We first exhibit a special family of $(r,b)$-sets such that for any member of this family it is possible to bound the number of uncovered points (Theorem~\ref{th:10} and Lemma~\ref{lem:11}).
+Then, we show that any $(r,b)$-set can be transformed into a member of this family by removing some red and blue points, so that a bound on the number of uncovered points can be given for any $(r,b)$-set (Theorem~\ref{th:B-S}).
+Using this result, we show that at least $\frac{8}{9}(r+b-8)$ points can always be $K_{1,3}$-covered when $1/3 \le \alpha \le 4/5$ (Corollary~\ref{cor:8_9_Lower}).
+Let us go into the details.}

-The following theorem is the main result of this section.
-Its proof, included in Section~\ref{sect:proof}, requires the two lemmas in Section~\ref{sect:lemmas} together with a new one.
-Given a bicolored point set $S=R\cup B$, the theorem gives an upper bound on the number of points that will remain uncovered under certain constrains on the number of red and blue points.
+{Given a bicolored point set $S=R\cup B$, the following theorem gives an upper bound on the number of points that will remain uncovered, under certain constrains on the number of red and blue points.
+This theorem is the main result of this section and its proof, included in Section~\ref{sect:proof}, requires the two lemmas in Section~\ref{sect:lemmas} together with a new one (Lemma~\ref{lem:11}).}

 \begin{theorem} Let $t$ be a integer, $t\ge 0$.
 Then, $\mathcal{U}(3k-t,k+2t)\leq t$ for any integer $k\geq\frac{5}{8}t$. \end{theorem}

 Theorem~\ref{th:10} implies the following lower bound on $ \mathcal{C}(r,b)$ for all $ \alpha $ with $\frac{1}{3}\leq\alpha\leq 1$.
 We use this bound to prove the general lower bound $ \mathcal{C}(r,b)\geq \frac{8}{9}(r+b)-4$ for any $\frac{1}{3}\leq\alpha\leq \frac{4}{5}$ as stated in Corollary \ref{cor:8_9_Lower}.